chain4travel/camino-website/src/code-of-conduct.md

 ## Introduction

-This Code of Conduct helps us build a community that is rooted in kindness, collaboration, and mutual respect.
+This Code of Conduct helps us build a community that is rooted in kindness, collaboration, and mutual transaparency.
 The following describes our expectations and the consequences of unacceptable behavior.
 We encourage you to read it so that you can follow along with the conversations happening on this site.

 ## Our Pledge